soyounson/Raspberry_Pi_setup/README.md

 ### Problem (2) : Internet connect bc of date/time dont match
 On Chrome, I got the message :
-`Your connection is not private.
+> Your connection is not private.

-Attackers might be trying to steal your information from ...
+> Attackers might be trying to steal your information from ...
 (for example, passwords, messages, or credit cards.)
-Learn more NET::ERR_CERT_DATE_INVALID`
+Learn more

+> NET::ERR_CERT_DATE_INVALID

-Check my Raspberry Pi, date and time are wrong although I set right time zone.
-If you get other message, check this blog to explain [How to Fix Your Connection is Not Private Error in Chrome (18 Tips)](https://kinsta.com/blog/your-connection-is-not-private/)
+Check date and time.
+If you get other message, check this blog to explain [How to Fix Your Connection is Not Private Error in Chrome (18 Tips)](https://kinsta.com/blog/your-connection-is-not-private/).
+To solve this problem,
 * Step 1
 `Preferences`→`Raspberry Pi Configuration`→`Localisation`
 check your `Timezone: Set Timezone...` and `WiFi Country: Set WiFi Country...`